-Court Moor Playgroup prides itself on a home from home environment and encourages parental involvement on any level.
+Court Moor Community Playgroup prides itself on a home from home environment and encourages parental involvement on any level.
 Some staff are trained in a variety of areas such as speech and language, behaviour management and autism (Thomas training).
 Key companions build close relationships with parents and value their opinions and their experiences as they are the first educators in their child’s lives.
-On a termly basis children’s progress is tracked and next steps highlighted.
-These are discussed at our termly parents evening with a copy being sent home.
+Children's development and next steps are discussed as our termly parents evening.
 Parental questionnaires are sent out regularly to gather their opinions on the service and support we provide to both their children and themselves.
-The Special Educational Needs Co-ordinator (SENCo) is familiar with the SEN Code of Practice, keeps all records up to date and informs staff of any updates to the SEN policy.
-The playgroups SENCo liaises with parents, Area Inclusion Co-ordinator (Inco) and other professionals; attends SEN support meetings and co-ordinates transitions into primary schools.
+The Special Educational Needs & Disabilities Co-ordinator (SENDCo) is familiar with the SEND Code of Practice, keeps all records up to date and informs staff of any updates to the SEND policy.
+The Preschool's SENDCo liaises with parents, outside agencies and attends regular SEND support meetings and co-ordinates transitions into primary schools.

 - How will the curriculum be matched to my child's/young person's needs?

-At Court Moor playgroup we use the Early Years Foundation Stage (EYFS) curriculum as a guide for each individual child’s development.
-Each child at the playgroup is unique and has an individual learning plan to follow.
-All children will have an on-line learning journal which key companion add observations to, these are then used to analysis where the child development is and how we can take their learning forward.
-This tracking is termly review and can be viewed and added to by parents at any time.
-Through observations and assessment areas which require development can be focused on and incorporated into future planning.
-The playgroup’s special educational needs co-ordinator and behaviour co-ordinator alongside other team members ensure any children requiring additional support are able to access appropriate activities in line with their development.
-We will endeavour to involve your child, enabling them to make choices and engage in activities & experiences that are of interest to themselves.
-By making bonds with your child, we can fully support them and we can fully understand what level of support is needed and when additional help is required.
-We can create support within the environment, such as a visual timetable to support a child understanding of routines.
-Individual Educational Plans (IEPs) are completed where required to support learning both at playgroup and home.
+At Court Moor Community Playgroup we use the revised Early Years Foundation Stage (EYFS 2021) curriculum as a guide for each individual child’s development with our focus on a child centred approach.
+Each child at the Playgroup is unique and has an individual learning style.
+All children will have an on-line learning journal which their key companion and parents can add observations to, these are then used to analyse where the child sits developmentally and how we can take their learning forward based on their individual interests.
+Through observations and assessment, areas which require development can be focused on and incorporated into daily activities.
+The Playgroup's special educational needs and disabilities co-ordinator and behaviour officer, alongside other team members ensure any children requiring additional support are able to access appropriate activities in line with their development.
+We will endeavour to involve your child, enabling them to make choices and engage in activities & experiences that are of interest to themselves using in the moment planning.
+By making bonds with your child, we can support them and fully understand what level of support is required and additional help is sought.
+We can provide visual timetables, now and next boards and social stories to support a child's understanding of the daily routines.
+Individual Educational Plans (IEPs) are completed where required to support learning both at Playgroup and home.
 These are reviewed alongside the parents on a termly basis.
-Our Senco will aim to seek additional training, to meet your child's needs.

 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?